hubgit/web-resource-node/README.md

 The first argument to `get` is the format, the second argument is the options.

-If `options.next` is set, the response data is passed to it; the next Resource to fetch should be returned.
+If `options.next` is set, the response data is passed to `options.next`; the next Resource to fetch should be returned.
-If `options.process` is set, the response data is passed to it instead of being returned when the Promise is resolved.
+If `options.next` and `options.process` are set, the response data is passed to `options.process` instead of being returned when the Promise is resolved.

 ```javascript